thoresonjd/pvz-izombie-bungee-glitch-autohotkey/README.md

 ...
 ```

 The following values worked for me (at least at the time of writing this sentence), but again, it may be different for you.
-It make take some minimal trial and error to get these right.
+It may take some minimal trial and error to get these right.
 ```
 ...